Winterset Township, Russell County, Kansas: Geography

 According to the records kept by the United States Census Bureau, Winterset Township comprises an area of 36.0 square miles (93.2 km^{2}) of which 35.98 square miles (93.2 km^{2}) is land and 0.02 square miles (0.1 km^{2}) is water.
-Forming the southwest corner of Russell County, the township contains no incorporated settlements and borders Big Creek Township to the north, Grant Township to the northeast, Lincoln Township to the east, Barton County's Fairview Township to the south, Rush County's Pleasantdale Township to the southwest, and Ellis County's Freedom and Victoria Townships to the west.
+Forming the southwestern corner of Russell County, the township contains no incorporated settlements and borders Big Creek Township to the north, Grant Township to the northeast, Lincoln Township to the east, Barton County's Fairview Township to the south, Rush County's Pleasantdale Township to the southwest, and Ellis County's Freedom and Victoria Townships to the west.